- Location: Illinois

 - The actual driving test itself along a predetermined route, with the inspector in the vehicle with the applicant.
 This test must be conducted using a vehicle that has a seat and seatbelt for the examiner, even if the applicant will normally be driving a vehicle with no second seat.
 The vehicle must also be properly registered.

 You might be able to pass the written test just by studying the manual.
-But to pass the road test, you're going to need professional training from a commercial driving school.
+But to pass the road test, you're may need professional training from a commercial driving school.

 Scheduling Your Road Skills Test